 Years ago it was easier.
-I didn’t need the discipline of agility, I had a natural level of performance that that was good enough.
+I didn’t need the discipline of training, I had a natural level of performance that was good enough.
 I knew it wasn’t true, even then, and looking back I changed my behaviours to suit my laziness but I still got results so what was the problem?
 Right?

 So what am I going to do about it?
 Well I have made a promise to myself to address it.
 I have come to the conclusion that if I don’t, then things are only going to get progressively worse.
 And this cannot be a one-off effort.
-It had to be something I can sustain; it has to become part of my workstyle; my new mindset.
+It had to be something I can sustain; it has to become part of my lifestyle; my new mindset.

 But it’s hard!
 In fact, right now it seems impossible.
 I am so far away from where I want/need to be.
 I have a flabby belly, my knees hurt, I don’t feel I have the energy to go for a run, I don’t have the TIME to go for a run.

 So I try and imagine what I want the future to be.
 It’s not about losing weight - I haven’t haven’t measured that for years so have no idea of that metric.
 What’s my goal then, if it’s not to lose weight?
 Perhaps it’s to be able to fit in my 34” jeans again or perhaps it’s to be able to go on a cycle ride with the kids without having to stop half way or perhaps it’s to be able to run the London Marathon.
 Well, let’s not go too far!

 Targets are important to me.
 They always have been.
 I like to achieve things.
 Mark them as complete.
 I certainly don’t like the alternative picture of being the Dad who’s seen as a heart attack risk because I can’t even kick a ball around in the garden.